x402 Payment Protocol

 Do I need an API key?

-How much SOL do I need?
+How much SOL/ETH do I need for gas?

 What endpoints are available?